 This was the topic of discussions in several IBIS-ATM Task Group meetings during May and June 2018.

-The IBISCHK parser must be checked to ensure that the [Rac] and [Cac] keywords are not permitted independently of one another in the same [Model].
+[Draft only text – remove this line and below before submission to the Open Forum]

+Draft V2 is issued to correct the spelling of [Rgnd] in some places as well as to remove some extra spaces.

 The color highlights may be removed for any submission to the Open Forum.